MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/build-app-three-steps.md

 In this experience you...

 1. Name your app.
-1. Create a page.
-1. Add the account table to the page.
+1. Create a page and add the account table to the page.

-Then publish and play the app.
+1. Publish and play the app.

 :::image type="content" source="media/onboarding-new-makers.gif" alt-text="Build an app in three steps experience":::